Suit claims Trumps padded cost of apartment improvements

 "All County purchased the items at pre-negotiated prices, and then issued padded invoices marking those prices way up to the Trump operating companies.
 Defendants pocketed the difference.
 Transaction by transaction, money was siphoned from the Trump operating companies," the suit alleges, adding: "the All County scam was one of the ways Defendants avoided inheritance taxes, and the marked-up invoices also helped the Trumps justify rent hikes on their low-income tenants."

 Parker said he believes that key evidence related to the alleged scam was kept in Walter’s basement in Manhasset.
 Parker said he has served a preservation notice on Walter's estate "not to destroy" the material.
-All County was headquartered at 511 Manhasset Woods Rd., Manhasset, Walter’s home.
+All County was headquartered at Walter's Manhasset Woods Road home.